streetturtle/streetturtle.github.io/_posts/2015-09-30-simple-dnd.markdown

   </div>
 </div>

-## IE
+## Internet Explorer

-In IE dnd functionality is not supported by browser, so for ie we can just leave the default element by providing diffenrent css style.
-To do so there is conditional comments where this can be specified.
+In IE dnd functionality is not supported by browser, so for IE we can just leave the default element by providing diffenrent css style.
+To do so here is conditional comments where this can be specified:

 {% highlight html %}
 <!-- IE 7, 8, 9 -->